2014–15 Azadegan League

 The 2014–15 Azadegan League was the 24th season of the Azadegan League and 14th as the second highest division since its establishment in 1991.
-The season featured 16 teams from the 2013–14 Azadegan League, three new teams relegated from the 2013–14 Persian Gulf Cup: Fajr Sepasi, Damash and Mes Kerman and four new teams promoted from the 2013–14 2nd Division: Shahrdari Ardabil and Etka Gorgan both as champions and Foolad Novin and Shahrdari Tabriz.
+The season featured 16 teams from the 2013–14 Azadegan League, three new teams relegated from the 2013–14 Persian Gulf Cup (Fajr Sepasi, Damash and Mes Kerman) and four new teams promoted from the 2013–14 2nd Division (Shahrdari Ardabil and Etka Gorgan both as champions and Foolad Novin and Shahrdari Tabriz).
 Tarbiat Yazd replaced Yazd Louleh.
 The league started on 4 October 2014 and ended on 22 April 2015.
 Foolad Novin won the Azadegan League title for the first time in their history.
-Siah Jamegan and Esteghlal Ahvaz promoted to the Persian Gulf Pro League.
+Siah Jamegan and Esteghlal Ahvaz were promoted to the Persian Gulf Pro League.